aunetx/blur-my-shell/README.md

 ## Participate

-If you with to help me with this extension, there are quite a lot you can do!
+If you wish to help me with this extension, there is quite a lot you can do!

 ### Translations